Gabriele Carcano

 Biography

-Between 2020 and 2022 he performed all Beethoven Sonatas at the Fidelio Orchestra in London, combining years of work on the German composers and Gabriele’s attention to new spaces and form to meet the public.
+Between 2020 and 2022 Gabriele Carcano performed the complete Beethoven sonatas with the Fidelio Orchestra in London, combining an in-depth study of the German composer with his attention to new ways and places in which to perform and meet the public.

 Share teacher